 These are the questions you need to ask yourself to figure out what you should save or use to pay off debt.
 Now for the hard part.

 2. Learning Discipline

 - Real Estate

 3. Learning to Plan Ahead

 We all know life is full of surprises.
 Learning how to adjust your budget to fit your needs is necessary.
-Say you have enough saved in your savings, and you decide you want to splurge a little and take your family on a cruise.
+Say you have enough saved for emergencies and retirement, and you decide you want to splurge a little and take your family on a cruise.